 Kellen Sampson joined the University of Houston Men's Basketball program in April 2014 as an assistant coach.
 He assists in all aspects of the Houston Basketball program.

-This will be the first time that Sampson has worked for his father as a full-time assistant coach.
+This is the first time that Sampson has worked for his father, Head Coach Kelvin Sampson, as a full-time assistant coach.

 Sampson entered the full-time coaching ranks as an assistant coach at Stephen F. Austin in 2010-11.
 There, he helped guide the Lumberjacks to 18 wins, including an impressive 13-3 mark at home.
-SFA led the nation in scoring defense with only 56.7 points allowed per game and 3-point field goal percentage defense (28.4), while Jereal Scott was named to the All-Southland Conference First Team.
+SFA led the nation in scoring defense with only 56.7 points allowed per game and in 3-point field goal percentage defense (28.4), while Jereal Scott was named to the All-Southland Conference First Team.

 He served as a graduate assistant at Oklahoma during the 2008-09 season and worked as strength and conditioning coach during the 2009-10 campaign.
 In addition, he also served as the program's film exchange coordinator and assisted in scheduling official visits for recruits.

 In two seasons, he was a part of an Oklahoma staff that won 43 games and advanced to the 2009 NCAA Elite Eight and helped produce four NBA Draft selections, including 2009 No. 1 overall pick and 2011 NBA Rookie of the Year Blake Griffin.

 Following his 2006 graduation from Oklahoma, Sampson first served under his father at Indiana as a graduate assistant during the 2007-08 season when the Hoosiers posted a 25-8 overall record and 14-4 mark in Big Ten play.

 Sampson competed at Oklahoma from 2004 to 2007.
 He earned three letters during that time and received the program's Most Inspirational Award and Connection to the Community Award as a senior in 2006.